Sundiver: Plot summary

 Demwa goes to the sun, and observes the sun-ghosts.
-There are apparently three forms: the "toroids" which appear to be similar to cattle and live off of the magnetic fields in the chromosphere, a relatively fluid, apparently intelligent variety, and a threatening, strangely anthropomorphic figure that avoids the side of the sunship where the instruments are located.
+There are apparently three forms.
+The "toroids" appear to be similar to cattle and live off of the magnetic fields in the chromosphere.
+Another form is an apparently intelligent variety that is seen herding toroids.
+Finally there is a very different anthropomorphic figure that approaches the ship but avoids the side where the instruments are located and is somewhat threatening.
 When a neo-chimpanzee scientist, Dr. Jeffrey, is killed on a solo mission to the sun, it seems to confirm the sun-ghosts' hostile intent.
 An investigation seems to implicate the reporter, LaRoque.
 LaRoque is then tested to determine if he is capable of murder.
 The test results indicate LaRoque has violent tendencies and he is incarcerated.

 A third trip to the sun is undertaken, in hopes that Pila Bubbacub will be able to contact the sun-ghosts.
 It fails to do so, but claims to have succeeded, saying that the sun-ghosts are offended and have used psi to control LaRoque's actions.
 He uses a powder that blocks the ship's sensors to pretend he has dispelled the sun-ghosts because he is embarrassed by the Library's lack of data on the ghosts.
 Back on Mercury, Jacob discovers his trick, and reveals it, resulting in disgrace to Bubbacub and embarrassment for the Pila.

 The characters go on yet another mission into the sun, this time with a laser to communicate with the sun-ghosts.
-They make brief contact with one of the ghosts, but an anthropomorphic ghost appears and warns them against further exploration of the sun.
+They make brief contact with one of the ghosts, but then an anthropomorphic ghost appears and warns them against further exploration of the sun.
 While they are leaving, they discover that one of Culla's dietary supplements is a dye used in tunable lasers.
 Combining this with an earlier conversation about Culla's eyesight, Demwa concludes that Culla can project laser light from his eyes: he has been faking the anthropomorphic ghosts.
 When Culla realizes he has been discovered he retreats to the instrument side of the ship and begins disabling the equipment that propels the sunship so that it will fall into the photosphere, taking all evidence of his deception with it.
 The sun-ghosts use toroids to arrest the ship's fall, but eventually they give out, and the ship plummets.
 While Demwa and one of the crew attempt to disable Culla, Helene discovers that only the galactic technology has been sabotaged, and uses the refrigerator laser as a thruster to move the ship out of the sun.
 Culla is killed, and the ship eventually escapes the sun, though all but Fagin temporarily "die" of hypothermia and frostbite from the refrigerator laser.
 The ship's records are recovered, showing that Culla used his laser sight to discredit Bubbacub, as part of a campaign to free his species from its client status, and then to sabotage the ship when he was discovered to prevent the Pila from finding out.